Today, people read manga comic books worldwide but the content originated in Japan.

 In 2022, the company celebrates its 100th anniversary.
 And over its long history, Shogakukan has contributed to the development of Japanese publishing.

-The headquarters is in Tokyo, and they focus on publicizing various DVDs, Japanese magazines, literary and informational products, and, of course, manga.
+They are headquartered in Tokyo, focused on publicizing various DVDs, Japanese magazines, literary and informational products, and, of course, manga.

 The company has hundreds of successful manga, including Law of Ueki, Kiteretsu Daihyakka, Detective Conan, Mobile Police Patlabor, and others.